firebase/extensions/firestore-url-shortener/POSTINSTALL.md

 }
 ```

-If the orignal URL in a document is updated, then the shortened URL will be automatically updated, too.
+If the original URL in a document is updated, then the shortened URL will be automatically updated, too.